LSE-listed with zero commission, intuitive proprietary platform, and negative balance protection, though limited research and no MT4.

 How Plus500 ranks

-Plus500 is listed on the London Stock Exchange (PLUS: LON) and regulated by the FCA (509909), ASIC (417727), MAS, and CySEC.
+Plus500 trades on the London Stock Exchange (PLUS: LON) and is regulated by the FCA (509909), ASIC (417727), MAS, and CySEC.
 The LSE listing provides annual reporting, audited accounts, and shareholder accountability that privately-held brokers do not.
 UK clients get FSCS protection.

-Spread-only pricing: EUR/USD around 0.6 pips during liquid hours.
+Spread-only pricing: EUR/USD around 0.6 pips during liquid hours, above the ECN average.
 No commission, which simplifies cost calculation.
-There is an inactivity fee of USD 10 per month after 3 months without trading activity - one of the shortest inactivity windows in the industry.
+There is an inactivity fee of USD 10 per month after 3 months without trading activity, one of the shortest inactivity windows in the industry.

 Casual traders and investors who want CFD access to forex, indices, and commodities without a complex interface or platform commitment.
 Not suitable for algorithmic traders, professionals, or anyone who needs research depth or multi-platform flexibility.